juju/docs/1073-managing-relations.md

-Few applications are so simple that they can run independently - most rely on other applications.
+Most applications rely on other applications to function correctly.
+For example, typically web apps require a database to connect to.
+Relations avoid the need for manual intervention when the charm's environment changes.
+The charm will be notified of new changes, re-configure and restart the application automatically.

+Relations are a Juju abstraction that enables application to inter-operate.
+They are a communication channel between charms.

 A certain charm knows that it requires, say, a database and, correspondingly, a database charm knows that is capable of satisfying another charm's requirements.
 The act of joining such mutually-dependent charms causes code (*hooks*) to run in each charm in such a way that both charms can effectively talk to one another.
 When charms have joined logically in this manner they are said to have formed a *relation*.

 [note]
 A requirement for a relation is that both applications are currently deployed.
 See the [Deploying applications](/t/deploying-applications/1062) page for guidance.